 I recommend blocking each of your pieces so that they are the correct shapes and therefore aren’t curling on you.

-You can make as many or as few of each part of the bunting as you wish, to customize the length.
-Pattern is written for a fairly long bunting.
+You can make as many or as few of each part of the bunting as you wish to customize the length.
+The pattern is written for a fairly long bunting.

 to–Repeat the instructions written between the two *